luorui93/data_analysis_platform/README.md

 1. Python >= 3.6 is required.

 2. Anaconda or other similar virtual environment is recommended.

 3. Run `pip install -r requirements.txt` to install Python modules.
+If the auto install failed, you may try to install pakcages manually, e.g. `pip install rich`

 ## Workspace layout
 To run this data analysis tool, your workspace layout should look like this: